frankk00/chrisw/README.rst

 All data is logged on the server. **Even you remove it from the site**.
 It's for debugging usage, please don't use it for production environment.

+1. Generate your COOKIE_KEY using os.urandom(64) and store it in local_settings.py.

+2. Modify the app.yaml to specify your appengine box.

+3. Deploy it to server.

 Settings
 ========

-Most settings can be config using the settings.py, **except** the cookie encryption key.
+Most settings can be config using the settings.py, and local_settings.py.
+You Should rewrite the options in local_settings.py in your production release.

 License
 =======